Encyclopædia Britannica, Inc.

-Encyclopædia Britannica, Inc., is a British-American company known for publishing the Encyclopædia Britannica, the world's oldest continuously published encyclopaedia, as well as extensive digital efforts—including text and audiovisual—that are aimed at educational tools for primary and secondary schools, and for everyday learners accessing information through online search.
+Encyclopædia Britannica, Inc., is the company known for publishing the Encyclopædia Britannica, the world's oldest continuously published encyclopaedia.
+The company also owns the American dictionary publisher Merriam-Webster.
+Originally founded in Edinburgh, Scotland, and historically British, the company is now based in Chicago, Illinois, United States.

-In 2012, after 244 years, Britannica ended the print editions, with the 32 volumes of the 2010 encyclopædia being the last to be printed in the traditional hard-bound volumes.
-By the time the company had stopped publishing the print editions, printed sales only represented about 1% of their business.
-Since then, Britannica has published the encyclopedia exclusively online.

 History

 Founding years

 The company was founded in Edinburgh, Scotland, in the 18th century, during the historical period termed the Scottish Enlightenment.
 Colin Macfarquhar and Andrew Bell began the first edition in 1768.
-The pair engaged William Smellie, who produced most of the articles in the first edition.
+The pair engaged William Smellie, who compiled most of the articles in the first edition.
 The second edition was published in 1784.
 After Macfarquhar's death in 1793, Bell became its sole proprietor and published the third and fourth editions.

 Archibald Constable, an Edinburgh publisher, published the fifth and sixth editions.
-When Constable died in 1827, A & C Black Ltd. bought the copyrights to the encyclopædia at auction, and they published it for the next 70 years.
+When Constable died in 1827, A & C Black Ltd. bought the copyrights to the encyclopaedia at auction, and they published it for the next 70 years.

 Beginning with the ninth edition in 1875, the range of topics were expanded by bringing in contributors from the literary field, social sciences and the scientific community.
 The ninth edition has since been acknowledged as one of the most impressive collections of scholarship ever produced.

-In 1901, Horace E. Hooper and Walter M. Jackson purchased all copyrights to the encyclopædia.
+In 1901, Horace E. Hooper and Walter M. Jackson purchased all copyrights to the encyclopaedia.
 Hooper and Jackson formed companies in both the United States and England.
 Hugh Chisholm became the editor for the tenth, eleventh and twelfth editions.